WI High School Cycling League is a volunteer based organization and can always use more help!

 Reminder – all volunteers get a free lunch on race day!

-Click the VOLUNTEER SPOT BUTTON below and sign up today.
+Click the SIGNUP.COM BUTTON below and sign up today.

 Please review the volunteer descriptions listed below or just click on the button below and get started.